swcarpentry/DEPRECATED-bc/extras/python-climate-data/climate.md

 <li>Format the data as CSV.</li>
 <li>Send that to our browser.</li>
 </ol>
-<p>As long as the World Bank doesn't change its URLs, it can switch back and forth without breaking our programs.</p>
+<p>As long as the World Bank doesn't change its URLs, it can switch back and forth between these approaches without breaking our programs.</p>
 </blockquote>
 </div>